 In a prepaid tuition plan, you’re buying college credits for future use.
 But these plans are not guaranteed by the federal government, and only some state governments guarantee them.
 So if the plan’s sponsor has a financial shortfall and it’s not backed by a government sponsor, you may lose some or all of your money.
 While this scenario is not likely, it is possible.

 In an education savings plan, you’re exposed to potential loss if your account is invested in certain types of assets such as stocks and bonds or funds based on these assets.
 These investments are not protected by federal or state governments.
 However, certain types of investments in bank products may be guaranteed by the Federal Deposit Insurance Corp.
 (FDIC), meaning no risk of principal.

-But it can be prudent to take some risk if you have a long time until the money is needed.
+But it can be beneficial to take some risk if you have a long time until the money is needed.